Bertrand M. Tipple: Biography

 Bertrand M. Tipple was born at Camden, Oneida County, New York on December 1, 1868, the son of Martin Tipple (7 March 1819 – 16 May 1901) and Sara Elizabeth Squier (June 1841 – 3 June 1916).
 His brother was Ezra Squier Tipple (1861–1936).
 He was educated at Cazenovia Seminary, graduating in 1890, then on to Syracuse University where he would receive his A.B. in 1894, and ten years later a D.D.
 (1904).
 While at Syracuse, he was a member of the Delta Upsilon fraternity, serving as recording secretary and president.
 He lived in the D.U. house and had as a fellow brother, also living in the house, Stephen Crane.
-During his college years he served as an editor for the monthly University Herald, played baseball, studied classical history, and was a member of the Phi Beta Kappa Society.
+During his college years he served as an editor for the monthly University Herald, played baseball, studied classical history, and was a member of Phi Beta Kappa society.
 He also served as a correspondent for the New York Tribune and the Mail and Express, and for the Post-Standard of Syracuse.

 Following college, Tipple pursued a career as a clergyman.
 He studied at Drew Theological Seminary, graduating in 1897 with his B.D. degree and was ordained in the Methodist Episcopal Church.
 While at Drew, he served as assistant pastor of Grace M.E.
 Church, New York City.
 He married Jane Baldwin Downs on 2 June 1897.
 She was also a graduate of Syracuse (1895) and a member of Alpha Phi.
 He served as pastor of Epworth M.E.
 Church, New Haven, Connecticut, from 1897 till 1900.
 From 1900 until 1906 he was pastor of Embury Memorial M.E.
 Church, Brooklyn, New York; and then back to Connecticut as pastor of First M.E.
 Church, in Stamford until 1909.